DedSecInside/TorBot/README.md

 If you have new ideas which is worth implementing, mention those by starting a new issue with the title [FEATURE_REQUEST].
 If the idea is worth implementing, congratz, you are now a contributor.

+### Cite this paper

+    @InProceedings{10.1007/978-981-15-0146-3_19,
+    author="Narayanan, P. S.
+    and Ani, R.
+    and King, Akeem T. L.",
+    editor="Ranganathan, G.
+    and Chen, Joy
+    and Rocha, {\'A}lvaro",
+    title="TorBot: Open Source Intelligence Tool for Dark Web", booktitle="Inventive Communication and Computational Technologies",
+    year="2020",
+    publisher="Springer Singapore",
+    address="Singapore",
+    pages="187--195",
+    abstract="The dark web has turned into a dominant source of illegal activities.
+With several volunteered networks, it is      becoming more difficult to track down these services.
+Open source intelligence (OSINT) is a technique used to gather intelligence on targets by harvesting publicly available data.
+Performing OSINT on the Tor network makes it a challenge for both researchers and developers because of the complexity and anonymity of the network.
+This paper presents a tool which shows OSINT in the dark web.
+With the use of this tool, researchers and Law Enforcement Agencies can automate their task of crawling and identifying different services in the Tor network.
+This tool has several features which can help extract different intelligence.", isbn="978-981-15-0146-3"
+    }

 ### References

     1. M. Glassman and M. J. Kang, “Intelligence in the internet age: The emergence and evolution of Open Source Intelligence (OSINT),” Comput.
 Human Behav., vol. 28, no. 2, pp. 673–682, 2012.